-In conclusion, even if MB and VTE share the same pathogenesis, our data didn't clarify a risk profile for patients affected by COVID-19 and complicated by any coagulopathy.
-However, MB is a complication of SARS-CoV2 infection that impact survival.
+In conclusion, even if MB and VTE share the same pathogenesis, our data did not clarify a risk profile for patients affected by COVID-19 and complicated by any coagulopathy.
+However, MB is a complication of the SARS-CoV2 infection that impacts survival.
 Some clinical and biochemical parameters can be evaluated to predict the risk of such a condition, so as to tailor antithrombotic treatment to each fragile patient.
-Furthermore, the results of this study may be helpful also to acknowledge the clinical complications, that may affect subjects featured by a unique risk profile in case of viral infections resembling SARS-CoV2, such as influenza viruses [10].
+Furthermore, the results of this study may also be helpful in acknowledging the clinical complications that may affect subjects with a unique risk profile in cases of viral infections resembling SARS-CoV2, such as influenza viruses [10].